zeliard/Dispatcher/README.md

 ## BRANCHES
 * base_version: basic version for educational purposes
-* bind_version: std::bind is adopted instead of a custom Job class interface
+* bind_version: std::bind is adopted instead of a custom Job class interface (sorry, deprecated!)
 * LB_version: load-balancing among worker-threads (new arrival!)

 ## HOW TO USE